staropera/aa-freight/README.md

 ## Overview

 This app helps running a central freight service for an alliance or corporation.
-The main concept of such a freight service is as follows:

-- Every member can create courier contracts for defined routes

-- Courier contracts have a reward according to the official pricing for that route and sufficient collateral to prevent scamming

-- Every interested member can pick up and deliver existing courier contracts
+It allows different modes of operation that support the most common approaches a central freight service is setup. (e.g. for alliance members only or run by a corporation outside the alliance)

 ## Key Features

-To support this concept Alliance Freight offers the following main features:
+Alliance Freight offers the following main features:

 - Reward calculator allowing members to easily calculate the correct reward for their a courier contract

 - Page showing the list of currently outstanding courier contracts incl. an indicator  if the contract is compliant with the pricing for the respective route